A Survey on Bayesian Deep Learning: Bayesian Deep Learning

 If the edges between the two components \emph{originate from} $\Om_h$, the joint distribution of all variables can be written as:

+Equation~(\ref{eq:typeone}) and (\ref{eq:typetwo}) assume different generative processes for the data and correspond to different learning tasks.
+The former is usually used for supervised learning, where the perception component serves as a probabilistic (or Bayesian) representation learner to facilitate any downstream tasks (see Section~\ref{sec:recsys} for some examples).
+The latter is usually used for unsupervised learning, where the task-specific component provides structured constraints and domain knowledge to help the perception component learn stronger representations (see Section~\ref{sec:topic_models} for some examples).

-Apparently, it is possible for BDL to have some edges between the two components pointing towards $\Om_h$ and some originating from $\Om_h$, in which case the decomposition of the joint distribution would be more complex.
+Note that besides these two vanilla cases, it is possible for BDL to simultaneously have some edges between the two components pointing towards $\Om_h$ and some originating from $\Om_h$, in which case the decomposition of the joint distribution would be more complex.

+\textbf{Independence Requirement}: The introduction of hinge variables $\Om_h$ and related conditional distributions simplifies the model (especially when $\Om_h$'s in-degree or out-degree is $1$), facilitate learning, and provides inductive bias to concentrate information inside $\Om_h$.
+Note that hinge variables are always in the task-specific component; the connections between hinge variables $\Om_h$ and the perception component (e.g., $\X_4\rightarrow \H$ in Figure \ref{fig:BDL_typeI}) should normally be independent for convenience of parallel computation in the perception component.
+For example, each row in $\H$ is related to only one corresponding row in $\X_4$.
+Although it is not mandatory in BDL models, meeting this requirement would significantly increase the efficiency of parallel computation in model training.